wpdk/wpdk/README.md

 * There are still a few areas that are currently unimplemented, or where quick hacks have been applied.
 These are indicated in the code with *WPDK_UNIMPLEMENTED* and *HACK*.

+* Where new functionality has been implemented (epoll, aio, etc) the initial focus has been on functional correctness rather than performance.

 * Currently only x64 builds are supported.